briceonk/news-os/devices/spifi.md

 	}
 	DPRINTF("\n");

-	reg->cmlen = CML_AMSG_EN | len;
+	// Set the length of the command and set the AMSG_EN bit (probably to signal valid command???
+What does the A stand for?) reg->cmlen = CML_AMSG_EN | len;

-	for (i = 0; i < len; i++)
-		reg->cmbuf[id].cdb[i] = sc->sc_omsg[i];
+	// Copy the command from the software-defined controller into the SPIFI's command buffer in the initiator's slot for (i = 0; i < len; i++) reg->cmbuf[id].cdb[i] = sc->sc_omsg[i];
 }

+/*
+ * Populate cmbuf with a message for the SPIFI to process.
+The command will go into the buffer
+ * in the slot correponding to the SCSI ID of the initiator (in this case, the SPIFI ID, 7).
+ */
 void
 spifi_command(struct spifi_softc *sc)
 {